 statement

 A painting comes alive for me when I can feel the air in it.
-Although I am deeply interested in space and the representation of space, painting for me is about discovering an image through a process of drawing, painting, painting out, repainting until I arrive at a place which surprises me but I recognize.
+Although I am deeply interested in space and the representation of space, painting for me is about discovering an image through a process of painting, painting out and repainting until I arrive at a place which surprises me but I recognize.
 I want my paintings to look fresh but in actuality they are the result of a long trial by error process and are informed by a deep engagement with looking at art and architecture.